mzazon/awesome-cloud-projects/aws/eks-multitenant-security/eks-multitenant-security.md

 3. kubectl command-line tool installed and configured
 4. Basic understanding of Kubernetes concepts (pods, namespaces, services)
 5. Familiarity with RBAC and IAM principles
-6. An existing EKS cluster (or ability to create one)
+6. An existing EKS cluster with authentication mode set to API or API_AND_CONFIG_MAP
 7. Estimated cost: $0.10/hour for EKS cluster + $0.05/hour per worker node + minimal charges for IAM operations

-> **Note**: This recipe assumes you have an existing EKS cluster.
-If you need to create one, refer to the [AWS EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) for cluster creation steps.
+> **Note**: This recipe assumes you have an existing EKS cluster with access entries enabled.
+If you need to create one or change the authentication mode, refer to the [AWS EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) for cluster creation steps.

 ## Preparation